Mateo-Lopez-Espejo/context_probe_analysis/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
+    ├── scripts            <- Collection of (old) scripts to enqueue jobs in the lab cluster │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
         │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        ├── data           <- Scripts / functions to loand and preprocess data │   └── make_dataset.py
+        │
+        ├── dim_redux      <- Scripts / functions to reduce (neuron) dimensionality of recording sites
+        │
+        ├── metrics        <- Scripts / functions calculate contex effect and other metrics │
+        ├── models         <- Scripts / functions to describe and run model trainings.
+        │
+        ├── pupil          <- Scripts / functions process pupil information
+        │
+        ├── utils          <- mixed bag of usefull Scripts / functions.
+        │
+        └── visualization  <- Plotting functions.
+            └── visualize.py

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>